 With the brioche, I have a sort of hate/ love relationship.
 It’s squishy, airy and light, but also time-consuming because you knit every row twice.

 The deal was following: he buys me the yarn and I knit him the shawl.
 Quickly we found a second colour.
 The shawl suits well to his green Dembow hat.

 After several starts, I started while we still were in Holland.
-By the time I got the brioche and it was a perfect traveling project.
-Not too complicated, but still interesting enough to not loose the attention.
+By the time I got the brioche and it was a perfect travelling project.
+Not too complicated, but still interesting enough to not lose the attention.

 Pattern: Askews me shawl by Stephen West

 Yarn: Hedgehog fibres sock in “Banana legs” and “Swamp”, fingering weight, each 400m/ 100g

 The project accompanied me through the Netherlands, Switzerland, Sardinia, France and Ireland.
 I finished it in France.
 At this time of the year, it was cold, so it was in use immediately.
 Although I couldn’t block it, because of space and tools limitation in our campervan.

 I have caught up blocking, as soon as we moved back to our apartment in Switzerland.
 What happened was that the shawl grew.
 Which is total fine.
 We both like big shawls.
 And now, I start to like the pattern.
 But still not sure, if I should knit another one for me.
 Should I?